 The Department's role in school safety expanded significantly in 2004 when the Council of the District of Columbia enacted the School Safety and Security Contracting Procedures Act of 2004, delegating the sole contracting authority for security services at DCPS facilities from DCPS to MPD.
 In the ensuing decade, we have continued to strengthen our partnership with the District's public schools in safeguarding District students.
-Now, MPD manages 326 contractual security guards deployed to 114 DCPS facilities.
-With contractual security guards, deployment can be changed to address emerging issues.
-Additional guard hours are provided at certain sites for before and after care programs, sporting events, and other activities at school facilities which may or may not involve students (e.g., community groups meeting in school facilities).
+Now, MPD manages approximately 325 contractual security guards deployed to 116 DCPS facilities.
+With contractual security guards, MPD can modify deployment if necessary to address emerging issues.
+Additional guard hours are provided at certain sites for before- and after-care programs, sporting events, and other activities at school facilities which may or may not involve students (e.g., community groups meeting in school facilities).
 The school security contract, valued at more than \$22 million, is MPD's largest contract.

 Managing school security at DCPS is only one of the many roles through which MPD works to safeguard students in the District.
 Two MPD units have primary responsibility for working together to support safe schools: the School Safety Division and the patrol districts.
-The School Safety Division (SSD), under the leadership of the Assistant Chief of Police, Investigative Services Bureau, coordinates MPD resources related to school safety.
-These resources include the deployment of contract security guards at DCPS, and School Resource Officers (SROs) working with DCPS and DC Public Charter Schools.
-The Assistant Chief also oversees coordination with the Patrol Services Bureau in the Department along with government agencies and community interests in the city.
+The School Safety Division (SSD), under the leadership of the Assistant Chief of Police of the Investigative Services Bureau, coordinates MPD resources related to school safety.
+These resources include the deployment of contract security guards at DCPS, and School Resource Officers working with DCPS and DC Public Charter Schools.
+The SSD coordinates with the Patrol Services Bureau in the Department along with government agencies and community interests in the city.